neilsustc/neilsustc.github.io/notes/2016-spring/computer-organization.md

         li      $v0, 10
         syscall

-- I use lowercase label to denote *function*(or *procedure*).
+- I use <mark>lowercase label</mark> to denote *function*(or *procedure*).
 - It is slightly different from the code given in the textbook.
-In textbook, `sw`(the code block to store registers onto the stack) is placed in the very front of the function `factorial`.
+In textbook, `sw`(the code block used to store registers onto the stack) is placed in the very front of the function `factorial`.
 I place it just before where another procedure is going to be called.

 ### Allocating Space for New Data on the Stack